Jobseeker's Allowance

 - do not go to any training booked for you or take part in employment schemes

-You may also be sanctioned if you:
+You may also get a sanction if you:

 - are not available to start work straight away